November 3, 2025 · 6 min read

 What patterns look like

-Why you can't see your own pattern
+Why you cannot see your own pattern

-There is also a second reason: the pattern is your default.
-When you reach for a framework, you reach for the one that feels natural — but you don't notice that you always reach for the same one.
-Your mental models are invisible to you in the same way grammar is invisible to a fluent speaker.
-You just think in them.
+There is also a second reason, which is that the pattern is your default.
+When you reach for a framework, you reach for the one that feels natural, but you do not notice that you always reach for the same one.
+Your mental models are invisible to you in the same way grammar is invisible to a fluent speaker; you simply think in them.
+Someone who does not share your patterns, however, can see them immediately; your writing looks obviously organised around certain concerns in ways that are not at all obvious to you from inside.

 What AI finds